Darkwaqar/eccomerce-assisment/README.md

 ## run just for testing

+### Note

+This application is based on Component First Approach That mean unit test will be Created in the level of Component.
+Rather Then Screen. you can Find the Test file in every Component in Component Folder.
+Thanks

 to Run Test just type `yarn test`

 # there are total of 5 test cases in the application.